Bioconductor/BiocContributions/docs/reviewers.md

 ```
 🌐 R-universe package page: https://tempbioc.r-universe.dev/LoriPkgTest2#checktable
 ```
 This is the complete landing page in r-universe for the package.
+This includes the built source or binaries for various platforms available for download and testing locally.
 It also includes a table of results for all platforms r-universe builds on.
 While all platforms are encouraged to be clean, Bioconductor new submissions will be evaluted on the current associated R version for current Bioconductor devel.
 For this reason the table provided in the comments is a filtered table of relevant platforms.